bright/codified/README.md

 Facilitates objects "codification".

-At the moment, the main application of this library is making it easier to encode and decode enum classes.
+At the moment, the main application of this library is making it easier to encode and decode enum classes in a forward compatible way.

 ## Installation and usage ##